sirscriptalot/mini_model/README.md

 `#attributes` Gets the attributes hash.

-`#attributes=` For each key/value in the given hash, sends the writer to self.
+`#attributes=` For each key/value in the given hash, sends the writer (from key) to self if the method exists.
-This means it'll be a missing method if you have not created the writer via the `::attribute` macro, or manually.
-This is not safe to use with user input.

 `#==` Compares two models to see if they are equals.
 It ensures that the class, id, and attributes of each are the same.